essential61/mp4analyser/README.md

 ![alt text](./images/mp4analyser.png)

 # Pre-Requisites #
 Use the latest version of Python (3.7+).
 Depending on the Python distribution for your platform, you may also need to install idle3.

+If you are using a Mac, you should read this concerning TkInter: https://www.python.org/download/mac/tcltk/

 # Status #
 Version 1.1 released.
 Will consider pull requests.